lf-edge/ekuiper/docs/en_US/operation/configuration_file.md

 ```
 It has following conditions to make the plugins listed through previous APIs,

-- Kuiper version: The plugins must be built for the Kuiper instance version.
+- eKuiper version: The plugins must be built for the eKuiper instance version.
 If the plugins cannot be found  for a specific version, no plugins will be returned.
-- Operating system: Now only Linux system is supported, so if Kuiper is running at other operating systems,  no plugins will be returned.
+- Operating system: Now only Linux system is supported, so if eKuiper is running at other operating systems,  no plugins will be returned.
 - CPU architecture: Only with correct CPU architecture built plugins are found in the plugin repository can the plugins be returned.
-- EMQ official released Docker images: Only when the Kuiper is running at EMQ official released Docker images can the plugins be returned.
+- EMQ official released Docker images: Only when the eKuiper is running at EMQ official released Docker images can the plugins be returned.

 ```yaml